nvtkaszpir/bowden-wack2-compensation/README.md

 * Force full flow: Not tested at this time, would change flow to 100% instead of default 95% on the mini, so it doesn't have to be changed in the slicer.
-* Adjustment hardlimit factor: Essentially deprecated, was used before travel moves had extrusions applied by default.
+* Adjustment hard limit factor: Essentially deprecated, was used before travel moves had extrusions applied by default.
 That has caused some issues with very short extrusions having extreme flow values
 * Verbose: inserts information about absolute and relative extruder adjustment,